 You've submitted your application for the Diversity Immigrant Visa Lottery ("DV Lottery") and are now waiting patiently to learn whether or not you are one of the 50,000 foreign citizens to have the chance to apply for U.S. permanent residence (a "green card").
 This article discusses how the lucky winners are chosen and notified.
-To learn more about which foreign citizens are eligible and how to apply, you can read “Winning a Green Card Through the Visa Lottery.”
+To learn more about which foreign citizens are eligible and how to apply, you can read Winning a Green Card Through the Visa Lottery.

 Many unscrupulous individuals have promised DV applicants that they can get moved to the front of the line, get more entries, or obtain similar preferential treatment if they pay a fee.
 Other fraudsters have sent emails posing as the U.S. government, supposedly notifying recipients that they have won the DV lottery and advising them how to pay a fee for an immigrant visa.

 These are all scams used to get your personal information and profit off your hopes for a chance to live and work in the United States.

 Need a lawyer?
 Start here.